J0113/hcs-inholland-security/Labs-Lesson-3/02-Container-Scanning/intro.md

-In this lab we will setup key-based authentication for SSH.
+In this lab we will scan containers with Trivy and Grype.